Want to purchase a dirt bike but don’t know what you’re looking for?

 Yamaha YZ125

-If you plan on going pro, then the Yamaha YZ125 is a great beginner bike.
-The YZ125 was first introduced in the late 1970s and is still being produced.
-Essentially, this means this bike has undergone quite a few upgrades.
+The Yamaha YZ125 is a great beginner bike if you plan on going pro.
+It was first introduced in the late 1970s and is still being produced, meaning it has undergone several upgrades.

 Yamaha continuously works to improve the model, so you know this will be a reliable bike.

 Another great thing about this bike is that it is super lightweight.
-It weighs only 207 lbs, even with the gas tank in place.
+Even with the gas tank in place, it weighs only 207 lbs.
 You’re unlikely to find a dirt bike as light as this one.

 Plus, it has a low center of gravity, making it easy to maneuver the bike.

-As we mentioned earlier, the YZ125 is perfect if you want to go pro.
-Once you’ve gotten comfortable riding it, you can easily upgrade the engine by adding new pistons, gaskets, and rings.
+As mentioned earlier, the YZ125 is perfect for going pro.
+Once comfortable riding it, you can easily upgrade the engine by adding new pistons, gaskets, and rings.

-While most companies no longer sell 125cc bikes, Yamaha’s YZ125 is the best of the best.
+While most companies no longer sell 125cc bikes, Yamaha’s YZ125 is the best.
 You’ll have no trouble zooming through the track on this classic dirt bike.

-It has top-notch suspension, meaning even on rough tracks, the ride isn’t harsh.
+It has top-notch suspension, meaning the ride isn’t harsh, even on rough tracks.

 Pros